abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

   - `typeof NaN` = `Number` --> as it's **invalid number**
   - example of `NaN` -> **division on strings** -> `"apple" / 3`
   - `Nan === NaN` --> **false**
+    - because `NaN` is a special value that’s not equal to any value, including itself. and due to "Type coercion", `NaN` is not equal to `NaN` because it's not a number.
   - `alert(isNaN("str"))` --> **true**
     - behind the scenes, `isNaN()` converts its argument to a number, so `isNaN("str")` converts `"str"` to a number and then checks the result for being `NaN`, which is `true`.